a-ludi/dentist/README.md

   correctness of closed gaps but reduce sensitivity.
 The value must be well below the expected coverage.

-- `--allow-single-reads`: May be used under careful consideration.
+- `--allow-single-reads`: May be used under careful consideration in combination with `--min-spanning-reads=1`.
 This is intended for one of the following scenarios:

     1. DENTIST is meant to close as many gaps as possible in a _de novo_ assembly.
 Then the closed gaps must be validated by other means afterwards.
     2. DENTIST is used not with real reads but with an independent assembly.

 - `--existing-gap-bonus`: If DENTIST finds evidence to join two contigs that are already consecutive in the input assembly (i.e. joined by `N`s) then it